Biochar

 Carboculture (Global) makes the Carbolysis™ reactor that takes waste biomass and converts it into stable biochar, with a goal of removing a billion tons of carbon dioxide.

-Charm Industrial converts biomass into a stable, carbon-rich liquid and then pumps it deep underground.
+Charm Industrial (U.S.) converts biomass into a stable, carbon-rich liquid and then pumps it deep underground.
 This removes CO₂ permanently from the atmosphere, out of reach of wildfires, soil erosion, and land use change.

-NetZero (Africa, Brazil) has a mission to bring biochar at scale to the tropics, making biochar affordable, helping companies neutralize unavoidable emissions, and generating renewable energy.
+NetZero (Africa / Brazil) has a mission to bring biochar at scale to the tropics, making biochar affordable, helping companies neutralize unavoidable emissions, and generating renewable energy.

 Rosy Soil (U.S.) creates sustainable, peat-free soils that naturally support healthy plant growth.